Cláudio Silva: Ultimate Fighting Championship

 Silva made his promotional debut against Brad Scott on 8 March 2014 at UFC Fight Night 37.
 Silva won the fight via unanimous decision.

 Silva was expected to face Neil Magny in a welterweight bout on 28 June 2014 at UFC Fight Night 43.
 However, Silva was forced from the bout due to injury and was replaced by promotional newcomer Rodrigo Goiana de Lima.

 Silva made his return to the welterweight division and faced Leon Edwards on 8 November 2014 at UFC Fight Night 56.
 Despite being out-landed on the feet, Silva was able to take Edwards down and obtain dominant positions, repeatedly threatening with submission attempts.
 Silva defeated Edwards via split decision.
+9 out of 11 media outlets scored the bout for Edwards.

 Silva was scheduled to face Nordine Taleb on 25 April 2015 at UFC 186.
 However, Silva pulled out of the bout with a broken foot and was replaced by Chris Clements.

 Silva was expected to face Siyar Bahadurzada on 30 July 2016 at UFC 201.
 However, Silva was forced out of the bout in mid-June with an injury and replaced by Jorge Masvidal.

 After an extended hiatus due in part to a litany of lingering injury issues, Silva returned to face Nordine Taleb on 27 May 2018 at UFC Fight Night 130.
-Silva won the fight via first round rear-naked choke submission.
+Silva won the fight via first-round rear-naked choke submission.
 This win earned him a Performance of the Night award.

 Silva was expected to face Ramazan Emeev on 15 September 2018 at UFC Fight Night 136.
 However, Silva pulled out of the fight in early-September citing a lower back injury.